MikailaAkeredolu/c16-midterm/README.md

 - Part 1

-  -  Createa a bank account objects
+  -  Createa a bank account object
   -  Createa a checking account named checkingAccount1
   -  Createa a customer account instance named customer1
   -  add customer1 to the link of the bank's cuntomers